David Rockwell: Early life and education

 Rockwell grew up in a theater family.
 His mother, a vaudeville dancer and choreographer, often cast him in community repertory productions.
 When he was 12, David's family moved from Deal, New Jersey to Guadalajara, Mexico.
-Rockwell trained in architecture at Syracuse University and the Architectural Association in London.
+Rockwell trained in architecture at Syracuse University and the Architectural Association School of Architecture in London.

 Career

+Rockwell was working for another architect designing a version of Le Crazy Horse Saloon in New York when he was offered a job to design a renovation of the restaurant Le Périgord in four weeks.
+His work at Le Périgord led to a commission in 1983 to design the space for the 40-seat restaurant Sushi Zen, which served as the launching point for his career.
 Rockwell founded Rockwell Group in 1984.

 Rockwell currently serves as Chair Emeritus of the Design Industries Foundation Fighting AIDS (DIFFA) and as a board member of Citymeals-on-Wheels, and New York Restoration Project.
 Rockwell also conceived and developed Imagination Playground pro-bono, a play space designed to encourage children to work together to create their own worlds of play.
 After five years of research on children and play, the first site-specific location opened in collaboration with the New York City Department of Parks and Recreation at Burling Slip in Manhattan in 2010.
 Rockwell Group developed portable, scalable models that can transform smaller, unused areas into play spaces.
 Through the U.N.I.C.E.F.
 P.L.A.Y.
 Project, in partnership with Disney, the blocks have been distributed to more than 13,000 children in Bangladesh and Haiti.